Skip to main content

 • Zyrtec-D (cetirizine/pseudoephedrine)

 Medications that contain the decongestant pseudoephedrine are generally found behind the pharmacy counter.
 You can ask your pharmacist for more information.
-Pseudoephedrine should not be used in people with certain medical conditions, such as urinary retention, or uncontrolled or severe high blood pressure, so ask your healthcare provider or pharmacist before using.
+Pseudoephedrine should not be used in people with certain medical conditions, such as high blood pressure or heart disease, so ask your healthcare provider or pharmacist before using any drug with pseudoephedrine on the label.

 Frequently asked questions about Xyzal vs. Zyrtec